 HOW CAN AN INSPECTION BE ARRANGED?

 You may submit a building inspection request online using the citizen access portal via the Internet.
 Upon your initial request, you will be required to register online using your active permit information.
 This registration will also assist you in making future requests to schedule an inspection, provides a confirmation of the inspection, and allows the user to view inspection results.
 Prior to requesting inspection, refer to City Calendar to view days of operation.

 Click here for the ONLINE BUILDING INSPECTION REQUEST SERVICE

 You may also submit a building inspection request by calling the Building Department Inspection Request Line at (714) 562-3641.
 This number is connected to an answering machine and should be used only to request inspections.
 This service is available 24 hours a day, 7 days a week.
-When requesting an inspection by phone, staff does call you back to confirm requested inspection).
-If you require a confirmation, use the Online Building Inspection Request Service (listed above).
+When requesting an inspection by phone, staff does call you back to confirm your request.
+If you require a confirmation, please use the Online Building Inspection Request Service listed above.

 When requesting an inspection, please have the following information available: